frisrsyd/judol-slayer-project-fe/README.md

 #or
 cp example.env .env
 ```
-and fill the .env with your own environtment variable
+and fill the .env with your own environment variable

 then, run the development server: